nanobrowser/.github/profile/README.md

 ## 🌟 Join Our Community

-Help us build the future of web automation:

-* Try our Chrome extension and share your feedback
+* 🧪 Try our Chrome extension and share your feedback
-* Join discussions on Discord
+* 💬 Join discussions on Discord
-* Contribute code, report bugs, or improve docs
+* 🛠️ Contribute code, report bugs, or improve docs
-* Suggest features and use cases
+* 💡 Suggest features and use cases
-* Review our code and practices

 ---